Regulatory frameworks and assurance

 External regulations and internal steering documents

 Essity’s Code of Conduct is the Group’s steering document for responsible business operations.
-All of the Group’s employees are subject to the Code of Conduct, which is based on international standards, including the UN Declaration of Human Rights, the ILO Core Conventions, the OECD Guidelines for Multinational Enterprises, the UN Global Compact Principles and related legislation.
+All of the Group’s employees are subject to the Code of Conduct, which is based on such international standards as the UN Declaration of Human Rights, the ILO Core Conventions, the OECD Guidelines for Multinational Enterprises, the UN Global Compact Principles and related legislation.
 Systematic activities, such as risk analyses, regular training, audits and other monitoring processes are in place to ensure compliance with the Code.
-Essity also uses the Supplier Ethical Data Exchange (Sedex) tool to make risk assessments of its production units.
-Sedex is a global database, in which companies share information about their production units with their customers.
-The information applies to the areas of labor standards, health and safety, the environment and business ethics as well as health and safety.
+Essity also uses the Supplier Ethical Data Exchange (Sedex) tool to make risk assessments of the company’s own production units.
+Sedex is a global database in which companies share information about their production units with their customers.
+The information concerns working conditions, the environment and business ethics as well as health and safety.

 Compliance and monitoring

 Essity’s internal audit unit monitors compliance with the Code of Conduct through audits.
-The operations to be audited are determined by such factors as the social and environmental risks in the country of operation or whether there are any indications of non-compliance with Essity’s policies or information from Essity’s management teams.
-The content of the audits emanates from Essity’s Code of Conduct, while the approach and methods are based on the SA8000 standard.
+The operations to be audited are determined by such factors as a country’s social and environmental risks, and indications of non-compliance with Essity’s policies or information from Essity’s management teams.
+The content of the audits emanates from Essity’s Code of Conduct.
+The methods are based on the SA8000 standard.
 The audits are conducted by cross-disciplinary teams from Essity, and include representatives from the Internal Audit, Human Resources and Sourcing functions.
 The audits involve a review of documentation, inspection of the facility with a focus on health and safety, and interviews with managers, employees and union representatives.
-Every audit results in a report and action plan for the audited unit, which are followed up.
+Every audit results in a report and action plan, which are followed up.
 The results of the audits are reported to Essity’s Board via the Audit Committee.

 Essity’s business practice audits are conducted by the Internal Audit unit.
 The audits focus on business ethics and Essity’s relationships with customers, suppliers and authorities and one important element is the type of management culture among managers.
 The content of the audits is based on Essity’s Code of Conduct.
 Interviews are conducted with managers and employees to ensure the effectiveness of the control environment and challenges in the local environment.